 Tax compliance risk management process for customers managed by Large Business: considering a certificate

-If it appears that a penalty may be due it is important that the CRM follows the penalty procedure as soon as the failure or inaccuracy has come to the attention of an officer of HMRC.
+If it appears that a penalty may be due it is important that the CCM follows the penalty procedure as soon as the failure or inaccuracy has come to the attention of an officer of HMRC.
 This is because there is a restrictive time limit, see SAOG21200, for taking penalty action.
-Following the ordered steps set out at SAOG19000 the CRM must discuss the potential penalty situation with their Deputy Director and Penalties Consistency Panel, before then explaining to the SAO (separately from other risks being addressed to the company/group) that
+Following the ordered steps set out at SAOG19000 the CCM must discuss the potential penalty situation with their Deputy Director and Penalties Consistency Panel, before then explaining to the SAO (separately from other risks being addressed to the company/group) that

 - there has been a failure or inaccuracy and